Yarn Types : What Type of Yarn Suits Your Needs

 Advantages of Using Cotton Yarn

-- Readily available anywhere with cotton clothing stores and even grocery stores
+- Readily available at cotton clothing stores and grocery stores

-- Excellent moisture management (Moisture regain of 8.5%)
+- Excellent moisture management with a moisture regain of 8.5%

 Drawbacks of Using Cotton Yarn